 The Capacity Launch & Boost entrepreneurship programmes, as well as our Storytelling Module, are supported by a multi-stakeholder engagement across sectors (public, private, non-profit and start-up).
 Capacity empowers entrepreneurs to develop their ideas through self-sustaining, collaborative frameworks, rather than to reinforce any form of dependency.

-All you need is to have one idea that you are committed to developing!
-Capacity Launch is a start-up ideation programme to move from having an idea to launching it.
+All you need is to have one viable idea that you are committed to work on!
+Capacity Launch is a programme for early-stage projects to develop their ideas, test them and create a pitch.
 The programme ends with a public Pop-Up Fair as a graduation celebration.
 The programme curriculum includes:

 - Strong focus on personal and skill-based development